RyannosaurusRex/ryanhayes.net/src/content/2018-07-27-how-to-run-docker-windows-containers-with-mcafee-endpoint-security.md

-Ok, fine, that's&#8230;that's not good but there's no other way to run full framework .NET apps inside Docker without it being in a WindowsServerCore container, so it's something I'll have to live with for now.
+Ok, fine, that's...that's not good but there's no other way to run full framework .NET apps inside Docker without it being in a WindowsServerCore container, so it's something I'll have to live with for now.

 ## Installing Docker and gotchas